-Learning opportunities How these ideas are assessed a. demonstrate knowledge of diverse patterns and similarities of thought, values, and beliefs as manifest in different cultures; This course is interdisciplinary in its approach.
-Students examine diversity through sociological, anthropological, and psychological lenses.
-All of these ideas are assessed through a major project associated with this class and EFRT 459 The Professional Educator.
-These two courses b. understand the extent to which cultural differences influence the interpretation and expression of events, ideas, and experiences; This course looks at race, class and gender and how those traits influence a person's participation in the world and in schools in particular.
-The course looks at the are taught together as a blended seminar.
-The project involves a thorough analysis of an educational issue and its impact on various sociocultural c. understand the extent to which cultural differences influence the interactions between individuals and/or groups; growth of social theories of learning and development from functionalism to conflict theory to interpretivism and how they developed over time. groups.
-It involves aspects of the digital ethnography conducted earlier in the professional education sequence as well as a closer d. examine different cultures through their various expressions; and/or The course introduces students to the impact of race, class, and gender on students participation look at attempts to address the issue throughout the history of American Public Education. e. possess the skills necessary for interaction with someone from a different culture or cultural group. in educational settings both in and out of school.
+Learning opportunities How these ideas are assessed a. demonstrate knowledge of This course is interdisciplinary in All of these ideas are assessed diverse patterns and similarities its approach.
+Students examine through a major project of thought, values, and beliefs diversity through sociological, associated with this class and as manifest in different anthropological, and EFRT 459 The Professional cultures; psychological lenses.
+Educator.
+These two courses b. understand the extent to which This course looks at race, class are taught together as a cultural differences influence and gender and how those traits blended seminar.
+The project the interpretation and influence a person's participation involves a thorough analysis of expression of events, ideas, and in the world and in schools in an educational issue and its experiences; particular.
+The course looks at the impact on various sociocultural c. understand the extent to which cultural differences influence the interactions between individuals and/or groups; growth of social theories of learning and development from functionalism to conflict theory to interpretivism and how they developed over time. groups.
+It involves aspects of the digital ethnography conducted earlier in the professional education sequence as well as a closer d. examine different cultures The course introduces students to look at attempts to address the through their various the impact of race, class, and issue throughout the history of expressions; and/or gender on students participation American Public Education. e. possess the skills necessary for interaction with someone from a different culture or cultural group. in educational settings both in and out of school.
 The course focuses on an asset model of communication and interpretation.